-Signs and Portents: Bizarre footage shows a snake with TWO heads in India -- Sott.net
+Signs and Portents: Bizarre footage shows a snake with two heads in India -- Sott.net

 - The man who looks after 735 dogs

-Skywriters emblazon "Trump" in the sky above Sydney, Australia, as approximately 10,000 people take part in an anti-Trump protest
+The company Skywriting Australia wrote "Trump" in the sky above Sydney, Australia, while about 10,000 people participated in anti-Trump protests

 Quote of the Day